 Clean the fuel tank and tank filter if necessary.
 It may be necessary to drain the fuel tank completely and refill with fresh gasoline.
-Portable Fuel Tank and Tank Filter Cleaning [standard equipment (BF60A LHTC type)] [optional equipment (except BF60A LHTC type)]
+Portable Fuel Tank and Tank Filter Cleaning (standard or optionally applicable equipment)

 - Stop the engine and let it cool before handling fuel.

 - Keep heat, sparks, and flame away.

-- Handle fuel only outdoors.
+- · Handle fuel only outdoors.

 - Keep away from your vehicle.

 - Wipe up spills immediately.